PostgreSQL Backup and Recovery

 To restore physically, provision a data directory from base backup and set restore_command to replay archived WAL.

-What should teams check first when implementing Restore?
+What should teams check before relying on Restore?